 Easter eggs are an essential spring tradition.
-Dyeing eggs (and hunting them) makes a fantastic activity for the whole family.
+Dyeing eggs (and hunting them) is a fantastic activity the whole family can do at home.
 However, it can get a little chaotic and messy.

 Here are a few basics you’ll need to give everyone a memorable Easter craft project that won’t totally destroy your kitchen.
 Plus, get some nifty tips on storing your eggs and clever ways to eat them.